Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM (FSC-STD-01-001 V5-2) and PEFC FM (PEFC ST 1003:2018) certifications as the requirements fully meet the SPOTT indicator criteria.
-Additional points have been awarded according to the percent of company landbank certified by either FSC or PEFC, whichever is highest.
-The company also reports limited information on its commitment to respect all workers' rights.
+Additional points have been awarded according to the percent of company landbank certified by FSC.
+The company's own reporting provides limited information which includes holding regular meetings of labor-management committees throughout the group, in-house companies, and in-house offices to share management information and discuss issues in order to build sound labor-management relations.

 • P